quantumlib/tesseract-decoder/README.md

     no_revisit_dets=True,
 )
 ```
+These values balance decoding speed and accuracy across the benchmarks reported in the paper and can be adjusted for specific use cases.
 ## Help

 *   Do you have a feature request or want to report a bug?
 [Open an issue on